-Teacher and staff quality, experience, and preparation are critical to students and the Schools initial and ongoing success.
-Professional be development will extensive, ongoing, focused, and innovative; incorporating evidenced-based strategies and resources proven to be successful with the Schools target population.
+Teacher and staff quality, experience, and preparation are critical to students' and the School's initial and ongoing success.
+Professional development will be extensive, ongoing, focused, and innovative; incorporating evidenced-based strategies and resources proven to be successful with the School's target population.

-The School's model will improve student learning and academic achievement by meeting students academic, social, and behavioral needs.
-Our proposed school will open with an infrastructure that has the capacity to provide 1:1 learning in a blended learning model that supports the academic achievement students successful transition of at-risk and to postsecondary opportunities.
+The School's model will improve student learning and academic achievement by meeting students' academic, social, and behavioral needs.
+Our proposed school will open with an infrastructure that has the capacity to provide 1:1 learning in a blended learning model that supports the academic achievement at-risk students and successful transition to postsecondary opportunities.
 A unique academic plan will be specifically designed to take each student where he/she is and outline all of the coursework and necessary interventions and supplemental instruction needed to ensure that course requirements and graduation standards are met.
 The academic plan will have as its base the means to accelerate each students progress toward the accumulation of course credits, which will result in improved student performance, grade promotion, and a high school diploma.